Skip to content

 The Criminal Procedure Law establishes standards for evidence admissibility (e.g., requiring that evidence is authentic, relevant, and legally obtained) which would also apply to AI-generated or AI-analysed evidence.

-Similarly, the Rules of Criminal Procedure for the People’s Procuratorates (requiring that investigations and prosecutions comply with procedural legality and evidentiary rules); the Provisions on the Procedures for the Handling of Criminal Cases by Public Security Authorities (setting standards for law enforcement’s evidence collection and handling) and the All-China Lawyers Association’s Rules for the Handling of Criminal Cases by Lawyers (including obligations of confidentiality, diligence, and independence) would also extend to the use of AI.
+Similarly, the Rules of Criminal Procedure for the People’s Procuratorates (requiring that investigations and prosecutions comply with procedural legality and evidentiary rules); the Provisions on the Procedures for the Handling of Criminal Cases by Public Security Authorities (setting standards for law enforcement’s evidence collection and handling), the Provisions on Several Issues Concerning the Collection, Extraction, Review, and Judgment of Electronic Data in Handling Criminal Cases (setting requirements for the integrity and authenticity of electronic data evidence), and the All-China Lawyers Association’s Rules for the Handling of Criminal Cases by Lawyers (including obligations of confidentiality, diligence, and independence) would also extend to the use of AI.

 Data protection legislation